Turku: Geography

 There are ten bridges over the Aura river in Turku.
 The oldest of the current bridges is Auransilta, which was constructed in 1904.
 The newest bridge is Kirjastosilta ('library bridge'), a pedestrian-only bridge built in 2013.
-The Föri, a small ferry that transports pedestrians and bicycles across the river without payment, is a well known feature of the city.
+The Föri, a small ferry that transports pedestrians and bicycles across the river without payment, is a well-known feature of the city.

-With a population of approximately 200,000, the Turku Region (LAU 1) is the third largest urban region in Finland, after Greater Helsinki and the area around Tampere.
-The region includes, in addition to the city itself the following municipalities: Askainen, Kaarina, Lemu, Lieto, Masku, Merimasku, Mynämäki, Naantali, Nousiainen, Paimio, Piikkiö, Raisio, Rusko, Rymättylä, Sauvo, Vahto, and Velkua.

-A more exclusive definition for the urban area is the city region of Turku with a population around 235,000 consisting of four major municipalities Kaarina, Raisio, Naantali, and Turku.

 Administrative subdivisions

-The city is divided into 78 districts and nine wards that do not function as local government units.
-There are, however, some projects that are based on the district divisions, particularly in the eastern part of the city, where unemployment is high in certain areas.
+The city is divided into 78 districts and nine wards.
+These do not operate as units of local government.
+However, some social programmes are district-based, especially in the eastern part of the city, where unemployment is high in some areas.
 The largest populated districts are Varissuo and Runosmäki.
-By area, however, Kakskerta and Paattinen, formed from former municipalities that were annexed to the city proper in the mid-20th century, constitute the largest districts.
+By area, Kakskerta and Paattinen are the largest districts.

 As many of the small neighbouring municipalities from the north and south of the city were annexed during the mid-20th century, Turku is today shaped like an elongated pear.
 The city centre and most of the suburban areas lie in the middle, separated from the less densely populated northern rural areas by the Turku bypass, that forms part of European route E18.
 Islands such as Ruissalo, Hirvensalo and Kakskerta, forming the southern part of the city, are also sparsely populated and mostly contain summer residences, with the exception of some districts in Hirvensalo which are currently growing into upper-middle-class suburbs.